 Suspensions related to CRNA practice have also been announced.
 Currently, CRNAs must administer anesthesia in cooperation with a surgeon or dentist.
 The requirement to administer anesthesia in cooperation with a surgeon is temporarily waived and replaced with any physician.

 Also, since there are no CRNA certification examinations available during the emergency, the requirement that CRNA graduates need to ask the Board for authority to continue to practice prior to taking the first available examination has been waived.
 CRNA graduates who avail themselves of this waiver must practice under the direction of, and in the presence of, a chief or director of anesthesia services or a board-certified anesthesiologist.

 A full list of suspensions and waivers enacted by DOS and the Nursing Board in response to the COVID-19 emergency can be accessed here.

 Where Can I Find Additional Information?

-Due to the COVID-19 emergency, additional statutory and regulatory suspensions are expected to be forth coming, the Pennsylvania Medical Society (PAMED) will continue to provide updates as these suspensions are announced.
+Due to the COVID-19 emergency, additional statutory and regulatory suspensions continued to be issued, the Pennsylvania Medical Society (PAMED) will continue to provide updates as these suspensions are announced.
 When announced, licensing suspensions will be posted by DOS here.

 PAMED has established a COVID-19 resource page where you will find additional information and resources on the COVID-19 outbreak.